turtlesec-no/turtlesec-no.github.io/working.md

 ## Work

 A lot of what we describe in this section is just Norwegian law, however, many people are not aware of their workers rights, so we feel it is important to be explicit.
+Norwegian law takes precedence over the below, though we in some areas allow more than the law requires.

 ### Hours